All native mammals, including marsupials like kangaroos, possums and quolls, are protected by law in NSW.

 Protecting native mammals

-It’s against the law (National Parks and Wildlife Act 1974) to take native mammals from the wild or release them to the wild.
+It’s against the law (Biodiversity Conservation Act 2016) to take native mammals from the wild or release them to the wild.

 Taking animals from the wild, or even your backyard, can cause local extinctions.
 Illegal killing and trapping has contributed to the decline of many native Australian mammal species.
 Released mammals can also spread disease or may suffer from starvation or predation.

 - protect our unique mammal species and their ecosystems

 Get your licence